ckdextergames/Icarus_mods/README.md

 ---

-26. <a name="26">__Stonger HVAC__</a> (Direct link: https://bit.ly/CKDhvac)
+26. <a name="26">__Stronger HVAC__</a> (Direct link: https://bit.ly/CKDhvac)

-This mod greatly increases the range of both the Heavy Heater and the Heavy Air Conditioner.
+This mod greatly increases the range of the Heavy Heater, the Heavy Air Conditioner, and the Dehumidifiers.

 *__CAUTION__*: This mod may conflict with other mods!
-Recommended to use alone, or with mods known not to change "D_Thermal"; or use Mod Manager to choose your desired changes.
+Recommended to use alone, or use Mod Manager to choose your desired changes.
 [Mod Manager](https://github.com/Jimk72/Icarus_Software) highly recommended!

 -- [*__Return to mod list__*](#modlist)